Cimpress-MCP/endurance/README.md

 v.cpus = 1
 ```

-### Default Installs

-Each of the boxes will have the following packages installed.
-These can be modified in the packer .json files if needed.

-* Git - Latest chocolatey version
-* Chef - 12.1.0.1
-* Puppet - Latest chocolatey version

 ### License Keys

-All of the included ```Autounattend.xml``` files have no Windows activation key set.
+All of the included ```Autounattend.xml``` files have no windows activation key set.
 This can be set
 in the following location in each ```Autounattend.xml```

 ```